 You can also change the dates in the upper right-hand corner to view the specific window of time that you are interested in.

-The only downside to conversion goals is that, if you have multiple optin forms, you’ll have to create a separate conversion goal to track each one.
-You’ll also have to make sure that each optin has its own separate thank you page, otherwise you won’t be able to differentiate your conversion goals.
+The only downside to conversion goals is that, if you have multiple marketing campaigns, you’ll have to create a separate conversion goal to track each one.
+You’ll also have to make sure that each campaign has its own separate thank you page, otherwise, you won’t be able to differentiate your conversion goals.

-However, if you have OptinMonster, there is a much easier way to use Google Analytics to track conversion rates on each of your individual optin forms.
+However, if you have OptinMonster, there is a much easier way to use Google Analytics to track conversion rates on each of your individual marketing campaigns.
 (More on that in the next section.)

 Using Google Analytics + OptinMonster

-If you are using OptinMonster, tracking conversions on your optins is even easier.
+If you’re using OptinMonster, tracking conversions on your campaigns is super easy.
 You don’t have to create any conversion goals inside Google Analytics, and you don’t even have to use a thank you page if you don’t want to.

 To start using OptinMonster and Google Analytics together, go to the Analytics tab from your edit screen in OptinMonster: